KitsonBroadhurst/basprintprocess.github.io/README.md

 This is a place to document and centralise our Dev Management Process.

-We're a small team of <10 devs tring to improve our efficiency.
+We're a small team of <10 devs trying to improve our efficiency.

 **Top Level Rules:**
-* Tasks are bundled into a 2 week "Sprint"
+* Cards are bundled into a 2 week "Sprint"
-* Production bugs can be added mid sprint
+* Production bugs can be added mid-sprint
-* We meet on a Monday to kick things off and review progress
+* Meet weekly on a Monday to kick things off and review progress
 * Meetings should have a focus on brevity
 * We handle our daily standups through Slack
-..* A few bullet points on: What did I do yesterday/What is my goal for today
+  * A few bullet points on: What did I do yesterday/What is my goal for today

 **Our sprint board columns**